Displaying and Selling Art at HCAA Events

 You can see examples of some of the art that is currently on display at each of our usual venues by looking at the slide show on our website Home Page.
 Instructions for each of those specific venues are included below:

 At the Franklins site, members are required to drop off work by the reception area, along the walls.
-If you did not register online your loan agreement form should be given to the Tag Team, in the right front corner as you enter from the side door.
+The Tag Team is normally located in the right front corner as you enter from the side door.

 Fleishers Jewelers of Maryland

 Two exhibits occur at this site.
 First, there is an opportunity for one artist, ideally once per month, to have a Solo Wall exhibit and hold a reception.
 Sign up opportunities for the Solo Wall are announced at the start of each year and modified as needed throughout the year.
 Solo Wall participation does not employ the online registration process.
-Second, for our normal group exhibit drop off new work along the wall to the left as you enter.
+Second, for our normal PGPCC group exhibit drop off new work along the wall to the left as you enter.
 Works from previous exhibits are put on the opposite wall by the tables.
-If you did not register online, leave your loan agreement with the curator or Tag scribe.
 Tape your tags to your work in the lower right corner.
 Register online by clicking on this link.

 Doctors Community Hospital

 Enter at the main entrance, and get a hospital visitor name tag from the Welcome Desk.
 Drop off new work in the first corridor past the Welcome Desk.
-If you did not register online, give your loan agreement to the Tag Team sitting in the enclosed area to the right of the entrance.
+The Tag Team is normally located in the enclosed area to the right of the entrance.
 Work from previous exhibits will be sitting in the Lobby area along the walls (near the Gift Shop).
 Register online by clicking on this link.